My 2001 Dodge Ram

 Beginning in the summer of 2007 I began changing the look of the truck.
 In August I scrapped the running boards, added new Husky Liners mud guards, debadged the doors and bought new American Racing Baja wheels and new Michelin tires.

 Two years later...
 I finally got around to replacing the tool box with a fiberglass tonneau cover by Century.
 I also added a Flowmaster cat-back exhaust kit.
-And I installed a pair of Matrix tail lights (which are Taiwan junk and not recommended).
+And I installed a pair of Matrix tail lights (which are Taiwan junk and highly NOT recommended).
 Finally, I added some Western Chassis drop shackles for a subtle 1" drop in the rear.
-The top of the page shows the truck as it is right now.
+The top of the page shows the truck as it currently looks.

 The old toolbox was replaced by a smaller plastic box for storing my odds and ends.
 I also added a removable plywood partition for keeping things from sliding forward.